ABOUT KNEADING KNOWLEDGE

 WHAT ARE THE AIMS OF KNEADING KNOWLEDGE?

-The project seeks to provide King’s students and staff a sense of wellbeing and connection during an isolating time; classes are running across October and November 2020 to coincide with new students starting at King’s.
+The project seeks to provide King’s students and staff a sense of wellbeing and connection during an isolating time; classes ran across October and November 2020 to coincide with new students starting at King’s.

 Kneading Knowledge will bring participants and communities together through a shared experience of embodied learning.
 Migrateful’s impact research over the past year demonstrates that their cookery classes are enriching (97% say they would recommend them to a friend) and 41% report that the experience increased their understanding of the position of refugees.